-- o volunteering
+- Volunteering

-- o learn a new skill
+- Learning a new skill

-- o take part in a physical activity, and
+- Taking part in a physical activity

-- o complete an expedition
+- Completing an expedition

 Students challenge themselves, make new friends and reach an incredible sense of achievement.
 The Awards Ceremony each year is not to be missed!

 For more information about the Duke of Edinburgh's Award visit: www.dofe.org